Kyoto School: Significance of its notable members

-Kitaro Nishida
+Kitarō Nishida

-Nishida, the school's founder, is most known for his groundbreaking work An Inquiry into the Good and later for his elucidation of the "logic of basho" (Japanese: 場所; usually translated as "place," or the Greek τόπος topos).
+Kitarō Nishida, the school's founder, is most known for his groundbreaking work An Inquiry into the Good and later for his elucidation of the "logic of basho" (Japanese: 場所; usually translated as "place," or the Greek τόπος topos).
 This brought him fame outside Japan and contributed largely to the attention later paid to philosophers from the Kyoto School.

 Nishida's work is notable for a few reasons.
 Chief among them is how much they are related to the German tradition of philosophy since Schopenhauer.
 The logic of basho is a non-dualistic 'concrete' logic, meant to overcome the inadequacy of the subject-object distinction essential to the subject logic of Aristotle and the predicate logic of Kant, through the affirmation of what he calls the 'absolutely contradictory self-identity' — a dynamic tension of opposites that, unlike the dialectical logic of Hegel, does not resolve in a synthesis.
 Rather, it defines its proper subject by maintaining the tension between affirmation and negation as opposite poles or perspectives.

 Nishitani describes East Asian philosophy as something very different from what the Western tradition of Descartes, Leibniz or Hume would indicate.

 Nishida wrote The Logic of Place and the Religious Worldview, developing more fully the religious implications of his work and philosophy through "Absolute Nothingness," which "contains its own absolute self-negation within itself."
 By this Nishida means that while the divine is dynamically paradoxical, it should not be construed as pantheism or transcendent theism.

-Nishitani and Abe spent much of their academic lives dedicated to this development of nothingness and the Absolute, leading on occasion to panentheism.
+Nishitani and Abe spent much of their academic lives dedicated to this development of nothingness and the absolute.

 Hajime Tanabe

 Keiji Nishitani

-Nishitani, one of Nishida's main disciples, became the doyen in the post-war period.
-Nishitani's works, such as his Religion and Nothingness, primarily dealt with the Western notion of nihilism, inherited from Nietzsche, and religious interpretation of nothingness, as found in the Buddhist idea of sunyata and the specifically Zen Buddhist concept of mu.
+Keiji Nishitani, one of Nishida's main disciples, became the doyen in the post-war period.
+Nishitani's works, such as his Religion and Nothingness, primarily dealt with the Western notion of nihilism, inherited from Nietzsche, and religious interpretation of nothingness, as found in the Buddhist idea of śūnyatā and the specifically Zen Buddhist concept of mu.